Farrell C. Shiver was the first

 responsible for developing standardized procedures for

-forensic handwriting examination.
-Mr. Shiver also served on the Executive
+handwriting examinations.
+He also served on the Executive

 Committee of SWGDOC.